Glossary of Formal Languages and Compilation

 Terminal

-A final symbol that appears in the output and cannot be rewritten further.
+Final symbol that appears in the output and cannot be rewritten.
 By convention, written in lowercase.

 → See B1, B2, L1, L6